scholarslab/scholarslab.github.io/collections/_posts/2020-10-01-standing-on-pumpkin.md

 title: "Today, I stood on top of a giant pumpkin"
 category: blog
 tags:
-- Geospatial and Temporal
+- geospatial and temporal
 - 3DCHI
-- VR-AR
+- vr-ar
-- 3D modeling
+- 3d modeling
-- learning
+- learning experience
 - hall of fame
 ---
 Today, I stood on top of a giant pumpkin in the middle of a mountain range.
 I was a gnome, a pirate, a tube of toothpaste, and a carrot.
 Today was my first day in virtual reality.